raheelam98/DataAnalysis/DataAnalysis_Fundamental/readme.md

 Statistical foundations provide the basic principles and methods for collecting, analyzing, interpreting, and presenting data.

-**Key Concepts:**
 - **Population and Sample**:
   Population is the entire group you want to draw conclusions about, while a sample is a subset of the population.

 - **Variables**:
   Characteristics or properties that can take on different values (e.g., age, income, temperature).

 - **Scales of Measurement**:
   Nominal, ordinal, interval, and ratio scales used to classify data.